redgar598/liver_ped_map/README.md

 **Xenium Annotation**

 For the cell type annotation of the Xenium presented in the paper we used the output of BIDCell.
-The output of the BIDCell segmentation and the annotation of cell type and zonation (with segmentation centroids) are available [here](https://drive.google.com/file/d/1rARs4UAhtwmsFD2uGewnyLTbLtHI0ZmD/view?usp=sharing) whihc is 17Gb tar.xz
+The output of the BIDCell segmentation and the annotation of cell type and zonation (with segmentation centroids) are available [here](https://drive.google.com/file/d/1rARs4UAhtwmsFD2uGewnyLTbLtHI0ZmD/view?usp=sharing) this is a 17Gb tar.xz

 To load this output as a Seurat object we have provided some sample [code](https://github.com/redgar598/liver_ped_map/blob/main/xenium_scripts/BIDCell_xenium_Seurat.R)